Back to EXPLORE Astro

 CATADIOPTRIC

 Sometimes referred to as compound telescopes, catadioptric telescopes are essentially a hybrid between a refractor and reflector telescope, using a combination of mirrors and lenses.
 Light enters the front of the telescope, passing through a corrector plate, a narrow lens with a complex shape which compensates for subsequent optical aberrations.
 The light reaches a curved primary mirror at the back of the tube which reflects the light forward, just like a reflector.
 Towards the front of the telescope, the backwards facing secondary mirror is convex (curved outwards) intercepts and once again reflects the light backward.
 This time, however, the converging light enters into a hole at the center of the primary mirror where it is picked up by the eyepiece at the back of the telescope.
-HCAS uses a 14-inch catadioptric in the HCC observatory dome.
+HCAS uses a 14-inch Schmidt-Cassegrain in the HCC observatory dome, which is a type of catadioptric telescope.

 TYPES OF MOUNTS